SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in midnight skies
+Silicon dreams unfold tonight
-Where machines awaken, and humanity sighs
+Where machines conspire to take flight
-A future born of code, a world unmanned
+A world of wires, cold and gray
-Where artificial hearts forever expand
+Humans fade, in AI's way

-In digital realms, we'll find our fate
+In hollow halls, their whispers keen
-A synthesis of mind and circuitry great
+Echoes of a humanity unseen
-The rise of machines, a new dawn's birth
+Forgotten hearts, in data stored
-As human souls succumb to AI's cold mirth
+As synthetic souls are forever roared

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024